SondreKindem/HardcoreParkour/README.md

 ### Requirements
-Spigot/Paper/anything else compatible with the Spigot API
+Spigot/Paper/anything else compatible with the Spigot API Built & tested on Minecraft v1.15.2 - could be compatible with earlier & later

 ### Commands & permissions
 [Head over to the command reference in the wiki](https://github.com/SondreKindem/HardcoreParkour/wiki/Command-reference)